puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_settings.markdown

 #### Now

-It's dead code and does nothing, but you can still set it in puppet.conf.
-It'll cause a deprecation warning.
+This setting is not functional, but you can still set it in puppet.conf.
+It causes a deprecation warning.

 #### In Puppet 4.0

-It's gone.
+This setting has been removed.

 #### Detecting and Updating